MBrunoS/arc-carousel/apps/docs/src/content/docs/quick-start/getting-started.md

 export default MyCarousel
 ```

-Now, you can customize your carousel by adding content, styles, and options as needed.
+Now you have a functional carousel, with minimal styling and mobile support.
+You can customize it to suit your needs by adding content, styles, and options as needed.

 ## Basic Configuration